Admissions to the Nursing Program

 The Skills Assessment is required of all entering students.
 These examinations help to assess achievement levels in mathematics, writing and reading skills.
 The test results will assist in placing students into the correct level courses.
 Students who are required to study developmental educational courses should anticipate a three year program of study.

-If you are interested in the Evening Nursing Program or the LPN to RN Program, please request additional information from the Admissions Office at 774.330.4311 or firstname.lastname@example.org.
+If you are interested in the Evening Nursing Option or The LPN in Transition course, please request additional information from the Admissions Office at 774.330.4311 or firstname.lastname@example.org.